 I go to avail myself of a relaxing massage on the upper deck when I get back.
 But I can still hear her squeaking away in the bar below.

 Tuesday - Les Saintes - Anse Crawen

-Les Saintes are weeny islands that are part of Guadeloupe.
+Les Saintes are nine weeny islands (two are inhabited), which are part of Guadeloupe.
 They are very green and very hilly.
-Today's beach is Anse Crawen; there is a log to perch on, plenty of sand flies and some reasonable snorkelling round the headland.
-As on most cruise ships there's no shortage of food.
+Today's beach is Anse Crawen, on the quietest part of Terre-de-Haut Island, There is a log to perch on, plenty of sand flies and some reasonable snorkelling round the headland.
+As on most cruise ships, there's no shortage of food.
 There are always snacks available and you can order what you like from the dinner menu.
-Tonight I have three main courses.
+Tonight, I have three main courses.

 Wednesday- Guadeloupe - Caret Island

 First of all, I'm famous.
 There was a trivia quiz last night where you had to run up and beat a drum.
 As most of the questions were geographical I won fairly easily, seeing off the French and the Germans.
 So today everyone is congratulating me.
 That wouldn't have happened in the UK, where I would have been ostracised as a ‘know all.’